Mstrodl/lavender-control/SETUP.md

 Now that we have the group, let's assign it some classes.

 1. Click "Common" in the host group list
-1. Click "Puppet Classes"
+1. Click "Puppet Classes".
-  * Here we can see a list of puppet classes in the control repo.
+Here we can see a list of puppet classes in the control repo.
 Typically, we add "role" classes which pass off responsibility to a number of "profiles" These can be seen in `site/profile/manifests` and `site/role/manifests`.
 1. Add the `role::server` class to `Common` and click submit!

 ## Registering an agent